Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Datasets

 \section{Datasets}

-The Federal Communications Commission (FCC) runs a program called Measuring Broadband America (MBA) which collects data about broadband internet usage and performance in the United States \cite{mba}.
+The \gls{FCC} runs a program called \glsreset{MBA}\gls{MBA} which collects data about broadband internet usage and performance in the \gls{US}~\cite{mba}.
 The data are collected by a panel of volunteers with a hardware test unit installed on their fixed broadband internet connection.
-The test unit is known as the whitebox and is manufactured by SamKnows \cite{sam}.
-The panel consists of 4000 to 5000 volunteers (depending on the year), selected by the FCC to include 16 major ISPs, geographic regions, and broadband connection types \cite{fcc-report-appendix}.
+The test unit is known as the Whitebox and is manufactured by SamKnows~\cite{sam}.
+The panel consists of 4,000 to 5,000 volunteers (depending on the year), selected by the \gls{FCC} to include 16 major \glspl{ISP}, geographic regions, and broadband connection types~\cite{fcc-report-appendix}.
 The test unit uses a combination of passive and active measurement techniques to determine the state, parameters, and usage of the internet connection repeatedly throughout the day.

-Since 2011, the FCC has been publishing annual reports on the overall performance of the US fixed broadband infrastructure \cite{mba-studies}.
-The reports are based on the data collected from a representative subset of the test units, cross-validated with information provided by fixed broadband ISPs.
-The reports cover approximately 80\% of the US population.
+Since 2011, the \gls{FCC} has been publishing annual reports~\cite{mba-studies} on the overall performance of the \gls{US} fixed broadband infrastructure.
+The reports are based on the data collected from a representative subset of the test units, cross-validated with information provided by fixed broadband \glspl{ISP}.
+The reports cover approximately 80\% of the \gls{US} population.

-In addition, the FCC regularly publishes anonymized raw datasets on its website \cite{data}.
+In addition, the \gls{FCC} regularly publishes anonymized raw datasets~\cite{data} on its website.
 All deployed test units generate approximately \SI{20}{\giga\byte} of data per month.
-In this study, we use the raw datasets to analyze the performance and changing usage patterns of US fixed broadband before and during COVID-19 related government-imposed restrictions (lockdowns).
+In this study, we use the raw datasets to analyze the performance and changing usage patterns of \gls{US} fixed broadband before and during COVID-19 related government-imposed restrictions (lockdowns).
 We work with the raw data collected from January 2019 to June 2020.
-At the time of writing, the latest dataset published by the FCC was from June 2020.
+At the time of writing, the latest dataset published by the \gls{FCC} was from June 2020.

-The raw datasets are published in the form of comma-separate values (CSV) files broken down by the month and type of measurement.
-The following measurements are included: upload and download speed, the time to fetch a few selected well-known web pages, UDP/ICMP latency when idle and under load, video streaming performance, VoIP performance, DNS performance, and total bytes uploaded and downloaded by the user.
-In this project we only use the following raw data subset: upload and download speed, total user bytes, and packet loss.
+The raw datasets are published in the form of \gls{CSV} files broken down by the month and type of measurement.
+The following measurements are included: upload and download speed, the time to fetch a few selected well-known web pages, \gls{UDP} and \gls{ICMP} latency and packet loss when idle and under load, video streaming performance, \gls{VoIP} performance, \gls{DNS} performance, and total bytes uploaded and downloaded by the user.
+In this project we only use the following raw data subset: upload and download speed, total user bytes, and \gls{UDP}/\gls{ICMP} packet loss.